-A few months ago, myself and the design team created the Optimizely Stylguide.
+A few months ago, myself and the design team created the Optimizely Stylguide (note: the styleguide has been deprecated).
 It’s a living document of our brand standards and the visual style of our site.
 Designing, building, and writing the content for it took a significant amount of time, but it was worth the effort.
 In this post I’m going to explain why we did it.

 Why build a styleguide?